CyVerse-learning-materials/cyverse_mooc/step5.rst

        - Know how to configure Cyberduck
        - Understand how Cyberduck works
-       - Be able to upload a dataset using Cyberduck
+       - Upload a dataset using Cyberduck

 **Description:**